What Kigali bird numbers tell us about life in Rwanda

 ALSO READ: Youth demand lead roles, funding in drive to fight climate change

-Memories of recent crackdown on over 7,000 residential and business structures deemed to be within boundaries of wetlands are still fresh among residents across parts of the city such as Nyabisindu, Giticyinyoni, Karuruma, and Rukiri, among others.
+Memories of recent crackdown on over 7,000 residential and business structures deemed to be within boundaries of wetlands are still fresh among residents across parts of the city such as Nyabisindu, Giticyinyoni, Karuruma, and Rukiri, and others.

 Clearing the structures, however, paved the way for authorities to plan rehabilitation works similar to what was carried out in Nyandungu.